 One of the most colourful neighbourhoods in the world is found in one of the least bright and busy capitals – Copenhagen, Denmark.

 If you spend some time in the city, even just one day in Copenhagen, you’ll notice that the weather is less than bright and sunny.
 Perhaps that’s the reason why most of the dwellings in the city centre are painted in bright and bold colours.
 They’re also contrasted with clashing hues of window shutters and doors, which makes for a brilliant environment in a city with mostly grey skies.

 To best experience the colourful nature of Copenhagen’s centre, head to Nyhavn.
 It’s the most quintessential photo spot in all of Copenhagen, and maybe even Scandinavia.
 In Nyhavn, you’ll find brightly coloured canal houses with sail boats docked out front.

 It’s classic Copenhagen, one of the most colourful neighbourhoods in all of Denmark and one of the prettiest in the world.

 Marina di Corricella | Procida, Italy

-Marina di Corricella is located on the small island of Procida in the bay of Naples.
+Marina di Corricella is located on the small Italian island of Procida in the bay of Naples.
 Over the centuries, many of the island’s inhabitants have been fishermen, and the fishing industry has left its mark on the island in a stunningly beautiful way.

 The traditional houses that tumble down the steep hillside towards the seafront are all painted a different pastel colour.
 This was done so that fishermen could spot their own home whilst out at sea.